UNITED STATES

 Business

-IO Biotech, Inc. is a clinical-stage biotechnology company dedicated to the identification and development of disruptive immune therapies for the treatment of cancer.
-As used in these financial statements, unless the context otherwise requires, references to the “Company”, “we,” “us,” and “our” refer to IO Biotech, Inc. and its subsidiaries.
-IO Biotech ApS was incorporated in Denmark in December 2014.
-We are developing novel, immune-modulating cancer vaccines based on our T-win technology platform.
+IO Biotech, Inc. is a clinical-stage biopharmaceutical company developing novel, immune-modulating therapeutic cancer vaccines based on our T-win® platform.
+As used in these financial statements, unless the context otherwise requires, references to the “Company,” “we,” “us,” and “our” refer to IO Biotech, Inc. and its subsidiaries.

 Corporate Reorganization

-In November 2021, we completed a corporate reorganization whereby IO Biotech ApS became a wholly-owned subsidiary of the Company.
+IO Biotech ApS was incorporated in Denmark in December 2014.
+In November 2021, we completed a corporate reorganization (the “Corporate Reorganization”) whereby IO Biotech ApS became a wholly-owned subsidiary of the Company.
 In connection with the corporate reorganization, each issued and outstanding Class A ordinary share ($

 In November 2021, we completed our IPO, selling an aggregate of